mahavedalla/mahavedalla/docs/questions/buddha/what-were-the-circumstances-surrounding-the-buddha's-birth.md

-# What were the circumstances surrounding the Buddha's birth?
+Question: What were the circumstances surrounding the Buddha's birth?
 Category: Buddha
 Sutta References: MN 123
 Date Entered: March 28, 2025